Public Service Project(s)

 As a non-profit organization, we encourage our members to actively participate in meetings, programs, and public service projects.
-For many years, the Chapter has supported the Anne Arundel Medical Center and other area hospitals by making Wee Care Gowns and other items for their Neo-Natal Unit.
+For many years, the Chesapeake Treasures Chapter has supported the Anne Arundel Medical Center and other area hospitals by hand making and donating smocked, embroidered, and heirloom sewn Wee Care gowns, bonnets, caps, and other items for their Neo-Natal Unit.

 Mobirise

-The idea for the Wee Care gowns came in 1986, from the Rose Trellis Smockers chapter in Portland, Oregon.
-Members Chris Owings and Nancy Newell were looking for a distinctive public service project for chapter members that could be made quickly, would require inexpensive materials and would teach beginners new techniques, yet be worth the time of more experienced members.
+The idea for the SAGA Wee Care gowns came about in 1986, from the Rose Trellis Smockers chapter in Portland, Oregon.
+Members Chris Owings and Nancy Newell were looking for a distinctive public service project for chapter members that could be made quickly, would require inexpensive materials, and would teach beginners new techniques, yet be worth the time of more experienced members.
 Owings, a registered nurse and childbirth educator, and Newell, a pattern designer, seemed chosen to discover the need for these gowns and determine a way to fill that need.
-The Wee Care project members sew and smock these gowns and bonnets, embroider blankets, and create beautiful garments to donate to local hospitals to clothe babies who die at birth or shortly after.
+The Wee Care project members sewed and smocked these gowns, bonnets, and embroidered blankets, and created beautiful garments to donate to local hospitals to clothe babies who die at birth or shortly after.

 The Wee Care projects seem to have opened many unexpected channels for communication and emotional healing, as women have noted that stitching the tiny gowns helps them to talk about their own losses.